Section 16 Video¶

 These next two videos are evenly spaced, one from YouTube, one from a source file hosted by the author.
 Now with separate captions, but identical margins (through very different choices of layout parameters than in the preceding pair of videos).

 Videos may be embedded, or popped-out to play in a new window or tab (at greater width), or a link will give the reader the option to choose either style of playback.
-The automatic pop-out option requires a static thumbnail image is available.
-(For YouTube, these iamges can be obtained automatically with the
+The automatic pop-out option requires a static thumbnail image.
+(For YouTube, these images can be obtained automatically with the

 Each of the three options above may have a generic play button placed over the one provided by the video.